 There are a lot of great benefits of pets.
-One commonly experienced one is walking your dog, which can make you more physically fit by strengthening your muscles and bones; this can help not only your body, but also your self-esteem.
 On an emotional level, owning a pet can decrease depression, stress, and anxiety; from a health perspective, it can lower your blood pressure, strengthen your immune system, and even decrease your risk of heart attack and stroke.
-Read on to discover more of the incredible benefits that you can experience by owning a pet!

 Research has found that hypertensive or high-risk patients’ blood pressures are lower when their pets are around.
 Another study found that people experienced less stress when their pets were with them than when a spouse, family member, or close friend was nearby.
 When a person connects with a pet by petting it, oxytocin, the hormone related to stress and anxiety relief, is released.

 Multiple studies have found that pet owners are more social than non–pet owners.
 There is typically more social interaction in neighborhoods with pets, which also makes these neighborhoods seem friendlier to observers.
 Even if you live alone, having a dog or cat has the same emotional benefit as that of a human friendship.

 This one may sound counterintuitive, since many people might think cats and dogs cause allergies rather than prevent them.
 However, many studies have shown that having multiple pets actually decreases a child’s risk of developing certain allergies.
 Families that had children who were exposed to two or more dogs or cats as babies were less than half as likely to develop common allergies as children who had no pets in the home.